 HOME TO THE OTWAY HARVEST TRAIL

-The town was named after the Beech (myrtle) trees which abound in the local area.
-It was first settled by Europeans in the 1880s as a result of pressure to open the Otway Ranges to settlement.
+Named after the Beech (myrtle) trees which abound in the local area, the town was first settled by Europeans in the 1880s as a result of pressure to open the Otway Ranges to settlement.
 The first land selection occurred in 1884 and the first pub was built four years later.
 It is claimed that the pub was completed using timber from a single giant mountain ash.

 With the abundance of this kind of timber, Beech Forest quickly became a major centre for the local timber industry.
 There were 29 timber mills in the district at one point.